Youka/osgi-starter/README.md

   * With gogo shell: `java -jar io.youka.osgi.application/build/application-shell.bndrun-1.0.0-SNAPSHOT.jar`
     _(gogo shell and gradle task are in conflict / cannot run simultaneously)_
   * With web server: `./gradlew run.application-web`
+  * With services only: `./gradlew run.application-service`
 * User interaction:
   * Shell: the shell launches in console and shows options on input `help`.
   * Web: the jetty web server listens on http://localhost:8181 and provides routes by servlet implementations.
+  * Service: see console output (nothing more happens).

 ## Next steps
 * Add unit tests